HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

 The data tells us that web applications are around 5 times more likely to have a manifest file than a service worker.
-A contributing factor is that many platforms like CMSs autogenerate manifest files for websites.
+A contributing factor is that many platforms, such as Content Management Systems (CMSs), auto-generate manifest files for websites.

-Only a small percentage of websites, 0.77% on desktop and 0.84% on mobile, implement both service worker and manifest files, being these a potential approximation of how many websites can be installed on devices.
+Only a small percentage of websites, 0.77% on desktop and 0.84% on mobile, implement both service worker and manifest files, which means  less than 1% of websites can be installed on devices like traditional apps.

-Looking at the particularities of manifest files for this year, there is no change in the top manifest properties in comparison to last year:
+Looking at top properties used in manifest files this year as compared to last year, there is no significant change:

 * `name` (86.59% desktop / 87.79% mobile)
 * `display` (83.13% desktop / 85.23% mobile)